8none1/nimble_triones/README.md

  #### How to structure your MQTT messages

- These devices look for JSON formatted MQTT topics to know, specific topics.
+ These devices look for JSON formatted MQTT payloads sent to specific topics.
 You can change these to be whatever you want of course, but the code is a bit of a mess so be warned.

- The topics are:
+ The default topics are:
   * `mqttControlTopic` - `triones/control/<device IP address>` as an unquoted string, e.g. `192.168.0.1` - send a control payload to one specific device
   * `mqttGlobalTopic` - `triones/control/global` - send a control payload to all devices in the network
   * `mqttPubTopic` - `triones/status` - devices in the network reporting their state and status

+When you power up the ESP32 it will connect to your WiFi, get an IP address and then connect to your MQTT server.
+If that all goes to plan it will send a "do a scan" message to the `mqttGlobalTopic`.
+Every Nimble Triones ESP32 in your network, including the one that issued the message, will receive the command to scan for BT LE devices which have a name beginning with "Triones".
+The ESP32s will scan for 30 seconds reporting each device they find to MQTT and every other ESP32 will listen to that message.
+If the receiving ESP32 can also see the same MAC address it will decide if the RSSI it has is better than the RSSI the other device has.
+If it is, then the device will be added to the local device table with a negative RSSI, meaning "I am in charge of talking to this device".
+In theory this means that there is only one "best" RSSI in the network and messages for that LED MAC address will only be serviced by one ESP32.
+In practice this is likely to be quite racey.
+The potential saviour here is that once a Triones device is paired it won't be discoverable via a scan any more.
+The reality is that I doubt anyone cares enough for this to be a real problem.

+The global topic is subscribed to by each ESP32.
+If you want to send a message to a specific ESP32 use the `mqttControlTopic` which by default is `triones/control/<IP Address of the ESP32>`.

 #### Control Payloads